-- ► Free medical assistance and care services similar to those provided to Romanian citizens, for a period of 90 days, if the entry into Romania meets the legal conditions, i.e. on the basis of the biometric passport4. - ▶ Ukrainian citizens who have a legal right of residence in Romania (but do not benefit from a form of international protection) will benefit from the above-mentioned services upon payment of health contributions for work-related income or from the date they submit a declaration for payment of social security contributions. - ▶ Primary health care and treatment, emergency hospital care, as well as medical care and treatment, granted free of charge in cases of acute or chronic life-threatening diseases, for citizens applying for asylum in Romania. - ▶ Free medical assistance and care services for Ukrainian citizens who are beneficiaries of a form of international protection (e.g. asylum), who become insured under the social health insurance system.
+- ▶ Free medical assistance and care services similar to those provided to Romanian citizens, for a period of 90 days, if the entry into Romania met the legal conditions, i.e. on the basis of the biometric passport. - ▶ Ukrainian citizens who had a legal right of residence in Romania (but did not benefit from a form of international protection) benefited from the above-mentioned services upon payment of health contributions for work-related income or from the date they submitted a declaration for payment of social security contributions. - ▶ Primary health care and treatment, emergency hospital care, as well as medical care and treatment was granted free of charge in cases of acute or chronic life-threatening diseases, for citizens applying for asylum in Romania. - ► Free medical assistance and care services was available for Ukrainian citizens who were beneficiaries of a form of international protection (e.g. asylum) and became insured under the social health insurance system.